-John V. Winfield - Mr. Winfield was first appointed to the Board in 1982.
-He currently serves as the Company's Chairman of the Board, President and Chief Executive Officer, having first been appointed as such in 1987.
-Mr. Winfield also serves as President, Chairman and Chief Executive Officer of the Company's subsidiaries, Santa Fe and Portsmouth, both public companies.
+John V. Winfield - Mr. Winfield was first elected to the Board in May of 1995 and currently serves as the Company's Chairman of the Board, President and Chief Executive Officer, having been appointed as such in April 1996.
+Mr. Winfield is also the Chairman of the Board, President and Chief Executive Officer of the Company's subsidiary, Portsmouth, having held those positions since May of 1996.
+Mr. Winfield is Chairman of the Board, President and Chief Executive Officer of InterGroup, and has held those positions since 1987.
 Effective June 2016, Mr. Winfield became the Managing Director of Justice.
 Mr. Winfield's extensive experience as an entrepreneur and investor, as well as his managerial and leadership experience from serving as a chief executive officer and director of public companies, led to the Board's conclusion that he should serve as a director of the Company.